reinhart1010/nix/docs/en/common/browser-sync.md

 ---
 # browser-sync

-Starts local web server that updates browser on file changes.
+A local web server that updates browser on file changes.
 More information: <https://browsersync.io/docs/command-line>.

 - Start a server from a specific directory: